Dividend Reinvestment Plan (DRIP): Definition and How to Invest

 • DRIPs can help with automating your financial ecosystem.

-A Dividend Reinvestment Program, or DRIP, is a plan that allows investors to reinvest their dividend distribution from a dividend-paying stock back into shares of the company.
+A Dividend Reinvestment Program, or DRIP, allows investors to reinvest their dividend distribution from a dividend-paying stock back into company shares.
 Instead of receiving your dividend distribution as a direct deposit into your online brokerage account, the company gives you back full or fractional shares equivalent to your dividend distribution.

 Public companies and online brokers offer dividend reinvestment plans, but these plans are most referred to when discussing programs run directly by publicly traded companies.
 Shareholders in companies with dividend reinvestment programs can automatically elect to reinvest their recurring quarterly dividend distributions back into their investment in the company, compounding their investment.